Home Data TensorFlow Machine Learning Cookbook - Second Edition

 iterations = 1000

-5. Initialize variables and placeholders: TensorFlow depends on knowing what it can and cannot modify.
-TensorFlow will modify/adjust the variables and weight/bias during optimization to minimize a loss function.
+1. Initialize variables and placeholders: TensorFlow depends on knowing what it can and cannot modify.
+TensorFlow will modify/adjust the variables (model weights/biases) during optimization to minimize a loss function.
 To accomplish this, we feed in data through placeholders.
-We need to initialize both of these variables and placeholders with size and type, so that TensorFlow knows what to expect.
-TensorFlow also needs to know the type of data to expect: for most of this book, we will use float32.
+We need to initialize both variables and placeholders with size and type so that TensorFlow knows what to expect.
+TensorFlow also needs to know the type of data to expect.
+For most of this book, we will use float32.
 TensorFlow also provides float64 and float16.
-Note that the more bytes used for precision results in slower algorithms, but the less we use results in less precision.
+Note that more bytes used for precision results in slower algorithms, but less used results in less precision.
 See the following code:

 a_var = tf.constant(42)